News & Press

 Helping mankind one good deed at a time!

 My Brother Vinny is a NYS 501c3 non-profit charitable organization.
-We organize: distribute food, clothing and furniture and housewares to U.S. Veterans, outreach groups, shelters and families in Westchester County/vicinities.
+We organize: distribute furniture, housewares, food and clothing to U.S. Veterans, outreach groups, shelters and families in Westchester County/vicinities.
 We run an annual My Brother Vinny Walk and help local animal shelters and rescue groups in the aid and support of animal welfare.
 We establish and implement community based events geared towards improving the enjoyment of life, happiness and health of the emotionally, physically and intellectually disabled.
 Every event we do has a benefit towards helping others and getting people involved.
 Whether we are delivering gifts to over 140 residents at an adult home or providing gifts to children in low income community centers we strive to spread joy and add a personal touch to everything we do.